corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 ## The Problem

-There are situations where you want to return early if you encounter `None` in an `Option`.
-Very commonly, people want to write code like this where they use the `?` operator to propagate errors:
+Very commonly, people write code like this:

 ```rust
 // Assume that this fetches the user from somewhere